ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 Default values are now created in the `default` namespace.
 The instantiated array specifications are now also created in the `default` namespace.

-Keys with a require meta key and no default meta key do throw an error now.
+Keys with a require metakey and no default metakey do throw an error now.

 Known limitations: